 require

-require(...) loads the specified JavaScript or JSON file, allowing to split your configuration across multiple files.
+require(...) loads the specified JavaScript, JSON, or JSON5 file, allowing to split your configuration across multiple files.

 A better name for this function might be "include".

 If the supplied path string ends with .js, the file is interpreted as JavaScript code, almost as though its contents had been included in the currently-executing file.
-If the path string ends with .json, require() returns the JSON.parse() of the file's contents.
+If the path string ends with .json or .json5 (case insensitive), require() returns the JSON.parse() of the file's contents.

 If the path string begins with a ./, it is interpreted relative to the currently-loading file (which may not be the file where the require() statement is, if called within a function).
 Otherwise it is interpreted relative to the program's working directory at the time of the call.